Greece: An Educational Travel Guide

 Do You Need a Travel Visa for Greece?

-If you are the citizen of the United States, you can travel to Greece without a visa for a total of 90 days within a 180-day period.
+If you are a citizen of the United States, you can travel to Greece without a visa for a total of 90 days within a 180-day period.
 Make sure your passport is up to date before you depart through — it’s a good idea to ensure that your passport will be valid for at least six months before you head out.

 Weather in Greece